Source-robotics/PAROL-docs/docs/page2_2.md

     For example when you change grippers or put robot on aditional base. <br />
     If that happens you need to change your parameters in DH table, otherwise you kinematic diagram will be wrong  <br />
-    and as a result of that your Inverse kinematics and forward kinematic calculations resulting in corrupted trajectory <br />  planning and following!

 ## Kinematic diagram